-Mode: Client-to-LAN 🗸
+Mode: Client-to-LAN 🔻

 Remote Host: (IP Address/Domain Name)

 WAN: v

 Local Subnet:

 Pre-shared Key: (1-128 characters)

 Status: ✓ Enable

 Remote Host Enter the IP address of the remote host.
 0.0.0.0 represents any IP address.

-WAN

-Specify the WAN port on which the IPSec tunnel is established.
+WAN Specify the WAN port on which the IPSec tunnel is established.

-Local Subnet Specify the WAN port on which the IPSec tunnel is established.
-Specify the local network.
+Legal Culturat Specify the local network.
 (This is the IP address range of the LAN on the local side of the VPN tunnel.)
 It's formed from the IP address and subnet mask.

+Local Subnet